-In addition to the ongoing war with the city hall, the cabdrivers are fighting among themselves as well.
-At the end of January, a group of cabdrivers, charging almost 100 CZK per kilometer, founded a company named AAA Taxi.
+In addition to the ongoing war with the city hall, the cab drivers are fighting among themselves.
+At the end of January, a group of cab drivers, charging almost 100 CZK per kilometre, founded AAA Taxi.
 Careless customers have been confusing the company up with the largest taxicab firm in the city called AAA Radiotaxi, which has the prices up to three times lower.
 Foreigners have been frequent victims as well.

-“On daily basis, we solve ten customer complaints involving overcharging because they all think it’s us.
-But they charge 99 CZK per kilometer,” Jiří Kvasnička, owner of AAA Radiotaxi, complains about the problems with AAA Taxi, which features logos on the doors of their taxicabs similar to the cheaper company.
+“Daily, we solve ten customer complaints involving overcharging because they all think it’s us.
+But they charge 99 CZK per kilometre,” Jiří Kvasnička, owner of AAA Radiotaxi, complains about the problems with AAA Taxi, which features logos on the doors of their taxicabs similar to the cheaper company.

-Both owners of AAA Taxi had been formerly running the Euro Taxi Praha and they were closed down by the Trade Licensing Office for a confusion of the trade name.
-Again, their current AAA Taxi logo very closely reminds that of AAA Radiotaxi, the company which is being referred to by various catalogs for foreign tourists as a respectable taxicab service.
+Both owners of AAA Taxi had been formerly running the Euro Taxi Praha, and they were closed down by the Trade Licensing Office for a confusion of the trade name.
+Again, their current AAA Taxi logo very closely reminds that of AAA Radiotaxi, the company which is being referred to by various catalogues for foreign tourists as a respectable taxicab service.

-Approximately eighty taxicabs of AAA Taxi charge 99 CZK per kilometer, which is a violation of the city ordinance on taxi fares.
-The ordinance allows a maximum of 28 CZK per kilometer.
+Approximately eighty taxicabs of AAA Taxi charge 99 CZK per kilometre, which violates the city ordinance on taxi fares.
+The ordinance allows a maximum of 28 CZK per kilometre.

 (source: iDnes, July 2009)